-Several years ago, I managed to find 3 independent ways to calculate the Planck constant from first principles (i.e. from the geometry of the Universe).
-This understanding of the nature of Planck’s constant allowed me to write out the complete equations of electrodynamics, devoid of the known limitations inherent in Maxwell’s equations.
-Let me note here in brief some of the problems of Maxwell’s electrodynamics.
-The redshift observed for distant galaxies does not follow from Maxwell’s theory in any way, and we have to introduce it artificially.
-In reality, the redshift caused by a slow change in the metric tensor should have been present in the very equations of electrodynamics written out for the expanding Universe.
-In addition, Maxwell’s electrodynamics does not work on microscales (quantum objects) although the electromagnetic field is quantized by itself as it was argued by Einstein (1905) and by Debye (1910).
-Moreover, there are a number of well-known paradoxes inherent in Maxwell’s electrodynamics (see for example V. Ginzburg’s book “Additional Chapters”).
-All these facts argue that Maxwell’s electrodynamics is incomplete and needs to be generalized to the case of a changing metric of space.
+A few years ago I managed to find 3 independent ways to calculate Planck’s constant from first principles (i.e. from the geometry of the Universe).
+Understanding the nature of Planck’s constant made it possible to write out the complete equations of electrodynamics (which also describe quantum phenomena), which are devoid of the known limitations inherent in Maxwell’s equations.
+Let me briefly mention here some problems of Maxwell’s electrodynamics.
+The cosmological redshift observed for distant galaxies does not follow from Maxwell’s theory in any way, and we have to introduce it artificially, like the Doppler effect.
+In fact, the redshift caused by a slow change in the metric tensor should appear in the same equations of electrodynamics written for the expanding universe.
+This is due to the continuous change in the metric, which leads to a continuous withdrawal of energy from the free electromagnetic field at every point in space.
+Also, Maxwell’s electrodynamics does not work on micro scales (it does not describe quantum objects), although the electromagnetic field is quantized by itself, as Einstein (1905) and Debye (1910) argued.
+Moreover, there are a number of well-known paradoxes inherent in Maxwell’s electrodynamics (see, for example, V. Ginzburg’s book “Additional Chapters of Electrodynamics”).
+All these facts indicate that Maxwell’s electrodynamics is incomplete and needs to be generalized to the case of a changing space metric.

-It should be noted that the problems listed above are not independent, as it seems at first glance, and with due regard for the time-dependent metric of space, they are all solved simultaneously.
+It should be noted that the problems listed above are not independent, as it seems at first glance, and taking into account the non-stationary metric of space, they are all solved simultaneously.
 The problem of Maxwell’s equations of electrodynamics is caused by the fact that they were written for a static Universe (the metric tensor does not depend on time), which led to the problems mentioned above.
-That is why the Maxwell’s electrodynamics not makes it possible to take into account the cosmological redshift (when the metric tensor depends on time).
-Moreover, it also is not suitable for describing phenomena on microscales (Quantum Mechanics), when the loss of energy by the system is associated with the expansion of the Universe (i.e., with small, adiabatic changes in the metric tensor).
-In this case, the energy loss (realized through the electromagnetic field) becomes comparable in magnitude with the energy of the (quantum) system itself.
+That is why Maxwell’s electrodynamics does not allow taking into account the cosmological redshift in the equations themselves.
+Moreover, it is also not suitable for describing phenomena on microscales (quantum mechanics), when the energy loss of the system is associated with the expansion of the Universe (i.e., with small, adiabatic changes in the metric tensor).
+In this case, the energy losses (carried out through the electromagnetic field) become comparable in magnitude with the energy of the quantum system itself.

-It is interesting to note that the same mistake occurred here as in the case of dark matter (where classical mechanics and hydrodynamics began to be applied outside their area of applicability, which led to the need to introduce dark matter).
-The only difference is that physicists did not apply Maxwell’s electrodynamics outside of its field of applicability (because it clearly did not work) and were forced to develop a method of calculation called quantum mechanics.
+It is interesting to note that the same error occurred here as in the case of dark matter (where classical mechanics and hydrodynamics began to be applied outside their range of applicability, which led to the need to introduce dark matter).
+The only difference is that physicists did not apply Maxwell’s electrodynamics outside its scope (because it obviously did not work for quantum objects) and were forced to develop a new method of calculation called quantum mechanics.

 Here in this paper: https://www.scirp.org/pdf/JAMP_2017030814454579.pdf

-The Planck constant was calculated from first principles, and the correct equations of electrodynamics were obtained in a linear approximation on an adiabatically changing Finsler manifold (I emphasize here that only in Finslerian geometry does the cosmological constant arise in a natural way, while in Riemannian geometry it is absent and it has to be introduced artificially).
-As I expected, an explanation for the redshift emerged from the equations.
-However, it came as a complete surprise to me the explanation of the Aharonov-Bohm effect, which followed from the equations I obtained!
-I must confess that I did not expect this, since I believed that it (the A-B effect) is hidden much deeper.
-Thus, the resulting theory (generalized electrodynamics on an adiabatically changed manifold) describes both the macro and micro-world, perfectly explains why quantization arises and can be used to solve a wide range of problems.
-This approach not only made it possible to obtain the equations of motion of a quantum system from the variational principle, but also made it possible to solve the problem of the collapse of the wave function (EPR paradox).
-As a result, it became possible to solve the problem of the enormous discrepancy between the observed value of the cosmological constant and the calculated value of the vacuum energy density (Vacuum catastrophe), also called the “ the worst theoretical prediction in all of physics.“.
+Planck’s constant was calculated from first principles, and the correct equations of electrodynamics were obtained in a linear approximation on an adiabatically varying Finsler manifold (here I would like to emphasize that only in Finsler geometry does the cosmological constant arise naturally, while in Riemannian geometry it does not exist and has to be introduced artificially).
+As I expected, the redshift explanation came from equations.
+However, a complete surprise for me was the explanation of the Aharonov-Bohm (A-B) effect, which followed from the obtained equations!
+I must admit that I did not expect this, because I thought that it (the A-B effect) was hidden much deeper.
+Thus, the resulting theory (generalized electrodynamics on an adiabatically changed manifold) describes both the macro- and microworld, perfectly explains why quantization occurs, and can be used to solve a wide range of problems.
+This approach not only made it possible to obtain the equations of motion of a quantum system from the variational principle, but also made it possible to solve the problem of wave function collapse (the EPR paradox).
+As a result, it became possible to solve the problem of the enormous discrepancy between the observed value of the cosmological constant and the calculated value of the vacuum energy density (Vacuum catastrophe), also called “ the worst theoretical prediction in all of physics“.

-At the same time, I wrote a work where a third (simplified) version of calculating the Planck constant on a Riemannian manifold was proposed in order to popularize the idea among the widest circle of colleagues – physicists.
-The article was published in Mod.Phys.Lett.A:
+At the same time, a paper was written in which a third (simplified) version of the calculation of Planck’s constant on a Riemannian manifold was proposed in order to popularize the idea among the widest circle of colleagues – physicists.
+Article was published in Mod.Phys.Lett.A:

-Summarizing obtained results: Planck’s constant is the adiabatic invariant of a free electromagnetic field propagating along an adiabatically (slowly) changing Finsler manifold.
-In this case, the so-called quantization is automatically and immediately obtained from the requirement to satisfy the boundary conditions.
-Thus, in the papers, not only the general equations of electrodynamics were obtained, which are applicable to describe the so-called. “quantum” systems, but the doors are open for understanding the foundations of QM and QED.
+Summarizing the obtained results: Planck’s constant is an adiabatic invariant of a free electromagnetic field propagating on an adiabatically (slowly) changing Finsler manifold.
+In this case, the so-called quantization is immediately obtained from the requirement that the boundary conditions be satisfied.
+Thus, in the works, not only general equations of electrodynamics were obtained, applicable to describe the so-called. “quantum” systems, but the doors are open to understanding the fundamentals of QM and QED.